zonaut/keycloak-extensions/spi-resource/README.md

 # SPI resource

-An example of a custom event listener that logs all events.
+An example of a custom REST resource.
-Also contains an example of a transaction when acting on a certain event.

 ## TODO